 49. The current uncertainty over peace in Angola and the Democratic Republic of Congo poses risks to project implementation if unrest in the region spills over into the ORB.
 In particular, if access to the catchments and the risks of land-mines inhibit direct data collection more emphasis will be placed on remote sensing and detailed interpretation of multi-temporal imagery.
 While a period of unrest may disrupt consultations, water will remain a key issue for any government.
-In the case of major unrest which threatens project implementation, UNDP will suspend operations in accordance with standard UNDP rules and procedures.
+In the case of major unrest, which threatens project implementation, UNDP will suspend operations in accordance with standard UNDP rules and procedures.
 The risk of international water disputes through lack of communication and understanding over water as the ORB is progressively re-settled and developed in Angola is minimised by the effective dialogue that takes place within OKACOM.
 Generally there is strong interest in co-operation and co-ordination among the three countries, particularly since all countries belong to SADC and OKACOM and can be expected to respect the SADC Protocol on Shared Water Resources.

 50. Time is of the essence in this initiative.
 SAP formulation needs to proceed as quickly as possible to establish a meaningful framework for riparian co-operation and avoid unilateral action on the basis of drought conditions or other national imperatives such as dealing with the emergency re-settlement of refugees in the ORB.
-Prevention on this basis will be much cheaper than cure and needs to occur while close co-operation amongst the riparians can be assured.
+Prevention on this basis will be much cheaper than cure and needs to occur while close co-operation amongst the riparian countries can be assured.
+It should be noted that locating the PMU in Angola will impose higher transaction costs on the project.
+The implementing and executing agency will need to constantly review operational realities that arise from placing the PMU in Luanda The implications of this will be taken into account during the scheduled TPR meetings and during the ongoing M&E process.